-After 22:59:59 GMT or 23:59:59 CET on 31 December 2020, when the Brexit Transition Period ends, ended, the EU versions of SFTR and MiFIR will cease ceased to apply to firms incorporated and or trading in the UK.
-These EU regulations will-however continue to apply to the branches and subsidiaries in the EU of UK-established firms.
-On the other hand, firms established in the EU and trading in the UK will come within the scope of UK reporting regulations.
+After 22:59:59 GMT or 23:59:59 CET on 31 December 2020, when the Brexit Transition Period ended, the EU versions of SFTR and MiFIR ceased to apply to firms incorporated or trading in the UK.
+These EU regulations however continued to apply to the branches and subsidiaries in the EU of UK-established firms.
+On the other hand, firms established in the EU and trading in the UK came within the scope of UK reporting regulations.